Best Environmental Science Summer Programs for High School Students – 2026

 • Eligibility: Rising juniors, seniors, and college freshmen aged 16-18

-Brown offers exciting environmental science summer programs for high school students in several stunning locations: Rhode Island, California, and Alaska.
+Brown offers exciting environmental science summer programs for high school students in several stunning locations: Rhode Island, Florida, California, and Alaska.

 It’s best to apply to these programs as soon as possible.
 Applications are accepted on a rolling basis and will close when capacity is reached.